ahshafin2315/cg-calc/README.md

-# Shortcut CGPA Calculator
+# CGPA Calculator

-A comprehensive GUI application for calculating Cumulative Grade Point Average (CGPA) using Python and Tkinter, with enhanced features and a modern interface.
+A GUI application for calculating CGPA (Cumulative Grade Point Average) with current and future semester predictions.
+Built specifically for BRAC University's grading system.

 ## Features

-- Input grades either as numerical scores (0-100) or letter grades
+- Calculate current CGPA with up to 5 decimal accuracy
-- Dynamic addition and removal of course grades
+- Predict future CGPA with semester plan system
-- Real-time CGPA calculation
+- Attached standard grading scale display
-- Built-in quick calculator for grade calculations
+- Dropdown to show Department-specific credit requirements
-- Comprehensive grading scale display
+- Seperation Thesis/Internship grade inclusion option (4 credits)
-- Degree-specific credit requirements display for various departments
+- Manual CGPA input option for faster calculation
-- Separate thesis/internship (4 credits) grade input
+- Supports up to 5 courses per semester in prediction

-- Input validation and error handling
+## Quick Start Guide

-- Scrollable course management interface
+### Current CGPA Calculation
-- Modern UI with color themes and tooltips
+1. Select your department from the dropdown

-## Installation & Usage
+2. Enter number of courses for each grade you received

-1. Download the latest release (`cg-calc.zip`) from the [releases page](https://github.com/ahshafin2315/cg-calc/releases)
+3. Enable thesis checkbox if completed and select grade
-2. Extract the zip file to your preferred location
+4. Click "Calculate Current CGPA"

-3. Run `cg-calc.exe` from the extracted folder
+### Future CGPA Prediction
-4. No installation required - just keep the extracted folder intact
+1. Have your current CGPA calculated OR

-## Using the Calculator
+2. Enable "Manual CGPA & Credit Input" and enter your details

-1. Select your undergraduate program from the dropdown menu to see credit details
+3. Click "Add New Semester"
-2. Enter the total credits completed (excluding thesis/internship)
+4. Add courses to each semester (max 5 per semester):
-3. Click "Add Course" to add course entries
+   - Select letter grade
-4. For each course:
+   - Default credit is 3 (can be changed)
-   - Select input type (Score or Letter Grade)
+5. Add more semesters as needed
-   - Enter the grade
+6. Click "Calculate Future CGPA"

-   - Enter the course count (credit hours/units)
+### Tips
-5. Enable thesis/internship checkbox if applicable and enter grade
+- Use the Clear All button (bottom right) to reset everything
-6. The CGPA will be calculated automatically
+- Remove individual courses using the X button
-7. Use the built-in calculator for quick calculations if needed
+- Remove entire semesters using the X button
-8. Use the 'X' button to remove any course entry
+- Watch credit counts update automatically
-9. Click "Clear All" to reset all entries
+- Check error messages for validation issues

 ## For Developers

-If you want to run the Python source code directly:
+### Setup
 1. Ensure you have Python 3.x installed
 2. Clone the repository:
    ```bash